 It’s time for another deep-dive into Virtual Assistant niche selection, and in this post, we’ll be taking a close look at virtual bookkeeping services.

-We’re stoked about this series of posts because we see this as one of the biggest challenges that new virtual assistants need to overcome when first launching their business.
+We’re stoked about this series of posts because we see this as one of the biggest challenges that new Virtual Assistants need to overcome when first launching their business.

-Yeah, it’s definitely a major struggling point.
+Yep, it’s definitely a major struggling point.

 To help you work through the process of selecting a niche we came up with the idea of creating a detailed breakdown of some of the most popular niches.
-We wanted to answer the same key questions across a variety of niches so you could make an educated and confident decision without wasting a lot of time.
+We wanted to answer the same key questions across a variety of specializations so you could make an educated and confident decision without wasting a lot of time.